AparaV/aparavenkat.com/_posts/2017-04-28-hackcu-iii.md

 ## Other cool things we used

 We had a [SMS notification system](https://github.com/HackCU/mercurysms) through which we could send text messages reminding hackers about upcoming tech talks, workshops, deadlines, etc. This was a really sweet software we had.
 However, we never tested the software on a large set of phone numbers.
 So, unfortunately, during the first run, the server timed out and killed the program.
 This was because Twilio took a long time to validate a single request and running it on an entire list timed out the process.
 And during the event, we didn't have enough time to find a legit solution (like a separate worker/thread).
 So, the impromptu hack (*it is a hackathon*) was overwriting the worker timeout.
+**UPDATE 05/23/2017**: I was able to fix it by moving the process to a background worker and making AJAX calls to check for completion.
+View this [Pull request](https://github.com/HackCU/mercurysms/pull/6)

 This year, we also used [HelpQ](https://github.com/ehzhang/HELPq) created by the HackMIT team for mentoring hackers.
 Earlier, Slack was used.
 But with 400 hackers, Slack is very inefficient and requests for help can get buried in messages.
-So we [adapted HelpQ](https://mentors.hackcu.org/).
+So we [adapted HelpQ](https://github.com/HackCU/mentors).
 It is a very effective tool that uses tickets hackers create to tell mentors what issues they have with their code.
 The mentors, on the other side, can view all of these tickets and choose the one they want to help with.
 Despite my initial skepticism, quite a few hackers and mentors used this and I think we will definitely use this moving forward (unless we find a better alternative).
 You can find some stats we collected from that app [here]({{ site.url }}//docs/hackcu3-stats/2017-04-28-hackcu-iii-mentors-stats/).

 ## During the hackathon